Round and Bipartize for Vertex Cover Approximation: Integrality Gap and Fractional Chromatic Number

 \section{Integrality Gap and Fractional Chromatic Number}

-In this section, we consider as in Sections \ref{section_one_node_to_bipartite} and \ref{section_ind_set_to_bipartite} graphs $\G = (V,E)$ having the property that there exists an independent set $I \subset V$ whose removal yields a bipartite graph.
-Equivalently, this is simply the class of graphs with chromatic number three.
-For the case where $I = \{v_p\}$ is a single vertex, we provide explicit formulas for the integrality gap and the fractional chromatic number, and show that they are again determined by the odd girth of the graph, generalizing a result known for the cycle graph.
-For the case of an arbitrary $3$-colorable graph, we provide tight upper bounds.
+We focus in this section on proving tight bounds for the integrality gap of $3$-colorable graphs.
 A key result that we use in this section is given by Singh in \cite{singh2019integrality}, which relates the integrality gap with the fractional chromatic number of a graph.
 The latter is denoted as $\chi^f(\G)$ and is defined as the optimal solution of the following primal-dual linear programming pair.
 We denote by $\mathcal{I} \subset 2^V$ the set of all independent sets of the graph $\G$.
 Solving these linear programs is however NP-hard because of the possible exponential number of independent sets.

 Note that $\chi^f(\G) = 2$ if and only if $\G$ is bipartite.